 Department of Biological Sciences, University of Manitoba, Winnipeg, MB, Canada

-CFER?
+CFER/ UBC ?

 Abstract

 Capelin acoustic indices

 In the absence of an absolute abundance estimate for the 2J3KL capelin, researchers in recent years have utilised an abundance index generated from a spring acoustic survey of the stock (see table 1, Frank et al 2016, Mowbray, 2014).
 However, this survey has limited spatial coverage.
 At the time of the inception of NW Atlantic acoustic surveys for capelin, the NAFO Division 2J3KL (2J3KL) stock was considered to be two stock stocks, one in the northern portion (2J3K) and one in the south (Campbell and Winters, 1973) .
 Consequently acoustic surveys were designed to assess the two “stocks” separately: a spring (May) survey timed to intercept 3L capelin during spring feeding, just prior to their spawning migration; and a fall (Oct-Nov) survey of the 2J3K portion, as ice coverage precluded surveying this area in the spring.
 Later, in light of evidence from meristic and tagging studies (Misra and Carscadden, 1984 and Nakashima, 1992 ) stock definitions were amended and 2J3KL has since been considered a single stock unit.
 More recently mitochondrial DNA studies (Kenchington 2015), suggest that the stock boundaries may be broader still with no significant differences evident among beach spawners from Divisions 2J3KL , 3Ps and Scotian Shelf.